Matt Hackett: Playing career

 Hackett participated in the 2013 Spengler Cup.
 His team, the Rochester Americans were invited to participate as one of the teams and Hackett served as their goalie.
 Rochester was eliminated in the Quarterfinals losing 6–3 to Team Canada.
 However, Team Canada goalie Chris Mason was injured, so Team Canada called up Hackett to replace him, as he was still in Davos and his team was no longer in the tournament.
 He played for Canada in the Semifinal game, which they lost 6–5 to Genève-Servette HC.
 As such, Hackett became the first player to play for two different teams in the same Spengler Cup tournament.

 Hackett made his debut with the Sabres on March 20, 2014, against the Edmonton Oilers.
 Hackett was called up on an emergency recall after goaltenders Michal Neuvirth and Jhonas Enroth were both injured before a west-coast road trip.
 Hackett made 35 saves on 36 shots in a 2–1 victory.
 On April 9, 2014, it was announced that Hackett will act as goaltender for the remaining three games of the season, proving himself in the game on April 8 with 33 saves against the Detroit Red Wings.
 On April 12, 2014, Hackett suffered a major knee injury against the Boston Bruins.
 As of April 15, 2014 the Sabres announced Hackett would not return from injury until December, 2015.

 On July 1, 2015, Hackett signed as a free agent to a two-year contract with the Anaheim Ducks.
 Hackett endured two largely disappointing seasons within the Ducks organization, appearing in 29 games with AHL affiliate, the San Diego Gulls.
 He missed the majority of the 2016-17 campaign after undergoing left shoulder surgery.

-As a free agent from the Ducks, Hackett was unable to secure a NHL contract and accepted a one-year ECHL deal with the Orlando Solar Bears on September 5, 2017.
+As a free agent from the Ducks, Hackett was unable to secure an NHL contract and accepted a one-year ECHL deal with the Orlando Solar Bears on September 5, 2017.
 However, after making one appearance with the Solar Bears to start the 2017–18 season, in late October, Hackett left the team to pursue opportunities outside of the ECHL and was suspended indefinitely by the team.
 He later signed abroad to play out the season with Slovakian club, HC 07 Detva of the Tipsport Liga (Slovak).